sydney-machine-learning/Bayesianneuralnet_stockmarket/README.md

 ## Overview

-An experimental project under Bayesian neural networks given the use of Langevin gradients with parallel tempering MCMC.
+An experimental project under Bayesian neural networks using Langevin-gradients parallel tempering MCMC.

-The proposal here is to compare our forecasting model with state-of-art neural network  training algorithms(FNN-SGD and FNN-Adam)
+The proposal here is to compare our stock price forecasting model with state-of-art neural network  training algorithms(FNN-SGD and FNN-Adam)

 data.py is used for data preprocessing.